amirulirsyad/stardust-SDK/README.md

 ## About
-This [repo](https://github.com/Neogoma/stardust-SDK) is an example on how to use the Stardust SDK for Mapping/Relocation.
+This [repo](https://github.com/Neogoma/stardust-SDK) is an example of how to use the Stardust SDK for Mapping/Relocation.

-Feel free to use it as a template for your own projects, documentation is available [here](https://neogoma.github.io/stardust-SDK-doc/).
+Feel free to use it as a template for your own projects, documentation is available [here](https://doc.neogoma.com/).

 A video showing the SDK capabilities is available on [our youtube channel](https://www.youtube.com/watch?v=RCIwYGtyXI4).